josfam/alx-backend-javascript/0x02-ES6_classes/README.md

 - Make sure to verify the type of attributes during object creation
 - Each attribute must be stored in an “underscore” attribute version (ex: `name` is stored in `_name`)
 - Implement a getter and setter for each attribute.

+## 3. Methods, static methods, computed methods names.....
+MONEY

+Implement a class named `Currency`:

+- - Constructor attributes:
+    - `code` (String)
+    - `name` (String)
+- Each attribute must be stored in an “underscore” attribute version (ex: `name` is stored in `_name`)
+- Implement a getter and setter for each attribute.
+- Implement a method named `displayFullCurrency` that will return the attributes in the following format `name (code)`.